terra-workflows/Bringing-the-Power-of-Synthetic-Data-Generation-to-the-Masses/docs/Quality-Control.md

 ## Proposed tasks

-See the README about the workflows in the `workflows` directory for background details on the relevant original workflows.

 1. Determine what QC metrics we care about (eg coverage, theoretical het sensitivity etc) and how we can collect them.

 2. Develop tooling (workflow and/or notebook) to collect metrics and plot them for a single sample (to get the technical properties of our synthetic data).